freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 840.1

-Run the script to see what you get
+Run the script and go to the rent menu to see what you get

 #### HINTS